chenchenhou/Image-Editing-In-Fashion-Industry/finetune/README.md

-# This folder contains the code I use for fine-tuning SDXL-Turbo
+# This folder contains the code for fine-tuning SDXL-Turbo

 **Important**